adamsburge/archaevit-blog/TESTING.md

 - HTML:
     - The HTML for the site has been checked for errors with the [W3 NU HTML Checker](https://validator.w3.org/nu/) and cleared with no errors reported
 - CSS:
-    - The CSS for the site has been checked for errors with the [W3C CSS Validator]() and passed with no errors found.
+    - The CSS for the site has been checked for errors with the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and passed with no errors found.
 - Javascript:
     - The Javascript for the site has been checked for errors with the [JSHint Website](https://jshint.com) and no errors were found
-- PEP8:
+- Python:
-    - No errors were returned from http://pep8online.com
+    - The Python for this site has been linted by both the built in linter in Gitpod as well as the Code Institute Pep8 replacement linter.
+No significant errors were found other than indications that some lines were too long and warnings where I have preferred to use tabs instead of spaces.

 ## Accessibility: